omeka/Documentation/source/Reference/libraries/globals/admin_url.rst

 .. php:function:: admin_url()

-    Return a URL to the admin theme.
+    Get a URL to the admin theme.

     :returns: string